Takeaways from the Restaurant Finance and Development Conference

 Valuations have taken a hit, but quality assets continue to trade at a premium

-• Franchisee valuations dipped in the first half of 2024, ranging from 4x to 7x EBITDA, according to UBS analyst Dennis Geiger.
-QSR concepts have maintained stronger multiples compared to the casual dining set, largely due to QSR’s higher franchise mix, lower cost inflation risk, and potential for faster growth.
+Franchisee valuations dipped in the first half of 2024, ranging from 4x to 7x EBITDA, according to UBS analyst Dennis Geiger.
+QSR concepts have maintained stronger multiples compared to the casual dining set, largely due to QSR’s higher franchise mix, lower inflation risk, and potential for faster growth.

 Tech investments are helping boost the bottom line

-• Restaurant operators continue to face headwinds, from rising labor costs to inconsistent store traffic.
+Restaurant operators continue to face headwinds, from rising labor costs to inconsistent store traffic.
 To combat these challenges, operators are investing in technology to maximize productivity and reduce labor costs – and many are reporting an improvement in operations post-pandemic.

 Voice recognition technology is being rapidly adopted, leading to faster drive-thru times, improved order accuracy, lower labor costs, and increased upselling.
-Scheduling software is increasing worker satisfaction as workers’ shift preferences are more likely to be met and hours per work are maximized.
+Scheduling software is increasing worker satisfaction as workers’ shift preferences are more likely to be met and hours per week are maximized.
 Forecasting is also improving, with tools enabling stores to forecast product levels in 15-minute increments.

 The outlook on M&A is cautiously optimistic

-• Save for select transactions, 2024 hasn’t been a blockbuster year for restaurant M&A. Owners have been hit by declining sales, persistently high food and labor costs, and increased competition.
-But inflation is easing, rates are decreasing, the election has passed, and buyers and lenders are looking to do deals.
+Save for select transactions, 2024 hasn’t been a blockbuster year for restaurant M&A. Owners have been hit by declining sales, persistently high food and labor costs, and increased competition.
+But inflation is easing, interest rates are decreasing, the election has passed, and buyers and lenders are looking to do deals.

-To learn more about the above topics, including restaurant valuation trends, and other sessions that were featured during the 2024 Restaurant Finance & Development Conference, please contact Mike McCraw at [email protected] or Jim Sowers at [email protected]
+To learn more about the above topics, including restaurant valuation trends, and other sessions that were featured during the 2024 Restaurant Finance & Development Conference, please contact Mike McCraw at [email protected] or Jim Sowers at [email protected].